Crisis-weary Argentines pin hopes on Milei's economic shock therapy | Politics

 "In the campaign Milei made various specific proposals, especially on the economy, which he won't be able to carry out, in part due to a lack of legislative quorum," said political analyst Federico Aurelio, president of consultancy Aresco.
 "The key factor for him to maintain support won't though be whether he fulfills those promises, but if the economic situation of the country and households really improves."

-On Friday, local newspaper Clarin reported that Milei's economic plan, yet to be unveiled, will see the central bank's powers over money issuance restricted, the removal of tariff subsidies by April, and a block on publicly-funded works, alongside a spending freeze.
-Clarin added that Milei is also planning to freeze private-company budget benefits, a review of public salaries, and a move to sell public companies.
+On Friday, local newspaper Clarin reported that Milei's economic plan, yet to be unveiled, will include restricting the central bank's powers over money issuance, the removal of tariff subsidies by April, and a block on publicly-funded works, alongside a spending freeze.
+Clarin added that Milei is also planning a freeze of private-company budget benefits, a review of public salaries, and a move to sell public companies.

+Ukrainian President Volodymyr Zelenskiy is slated to attend, according to a Milei spokesperson, although Ukraine's government has not confirmed any plans.
+The U.S. delegation will be led by Energy Secretary Jennifer Granholm.

-The real test for Milei, however, starts on Monday.
+The real test for Milei starts on Monday.
 Fixing the economy, including saving a $44 billion deal with the IMF, won't be easy.
 Spending cuts could stoke unrest and he may face a logjam in Congress, where the defeated Peronists remain the largest single bloc.

 "I think he can take us forward, but it will be difficult for him," said sports coach Diego Carras, 36.
 "I think that the opposition is willing to do anything to not let him govern."